Federico Barocci: Early life and training

 He was born at Urbino, Duchy of Urbino, and received his earliest apprenticeship with his father, Ambrogio Barocci, a sculptor of some local eminence.
-He was then apprenticed with the painter Battista Franco in Urbino.
-He accompanied his uncle, Bartolomeo Genga to Pesaro, then in 1548 to Rome, where he was worked in the pre-eminent studio of the day, that of the Mannerist painters, Taddeo and Federico Zuccari.
+He was then apprenticed with the painter Battista Franco Veneziano in Urbino.
+He accompanied his uncle, Bartolommeo Genga, to Pesaro, then in 1548 to Rome, where he worked in the pre-eminent studio of the day, that of the Mannerist painters, Taddeo and Federico Zuccari.

 Mature work in Rome and Urbino

 After passing four years at Rome, he returned to his native city, where his first work of art was a St. Margaret executed for the Confraternity of the Holy Sacrament.
 He was invited back to Rome by Pope Pius IV to assist in the decoration of the Vatican Belvedere Palace at Rome, where he painted the Virgin Mary and infant, with several Saints and a ceiling in fresco, representing the Annunciation.

 During this second sojourn, while completing the decorations for the Vatican, Barocci fell ill with intestinal complaints.
 He suspected that a salad which he had eaten had been poisoned by jealous rivals.
 Fearing his illness was terminal, he left Rome in 1563; four years later he was said to experience a partial remission after prayers to the Virgin.
 Barocci henceforth often complained of frail health, though he remained productive for nearly four decades more.
 While he is described by contemporaries as personally somewhat morose and hypochondriacal, his paintings are lively and brilliant.
-Although he continued to have major altarpiece commissions from afar, he never returned to Rome, and was mainly patronized in his native city by Francesco Maria II della Rovere, duke of Urbino.
+Although he continued to have major altarpiece commissions from afar, he never returned to Rome, and was mainly patronised in his native city by Francesco Maria II della Rovere, duke of Urbino.
 The Ducal Palace can be seen in the background of his paintings, rendered in a forced perspective that seems a holdover from Mannerism.